line charts for analytics

 Tied to the idea of long production cycles is the idea that construction contracts are longer than many other businesses deal in.
 Imagine selling a truck.
 If you’re a dealer, the contract is complete as soon as the transaction is.
 The customer pays, and you hand them the keys.
 Even if you’re a truck manufacturer, it might be a longer term between the sale and delivery, or you may just deliver from a stock of inventory.

-In construction, production contracts can last years and have multiple, extended payments over that time.
-Contract terms commonly allow 30, 60, even 90 days or more to pay invoices.
+In construction, production contracts can last years and have multiple extended payments over that time.
+Contract terms commonly allow 30, 60, or even 90 days or more to pay invoices.
 Retainage withholding or disputes can delay payment even longer.
 As a result, revenue recognition and cash management in construction both carry special considerations.
 Contractors need precise tracking and reporting, as well as collection and cash-flow strategies.

 The Foundation for Construction Accounting